Psychoeducation sessions

 We do not currently offer psychoeducation sessions to clients under the age of 18.
 In the case of child-age clients, we offer psychoeducation sessions to parents or caregivers.

-How many people attend psychoeducation sessions?
+How many people can attend psychoeducation sessions?

 Growing through shared experience